ml4sts/research-mentoring/.github/ISSUE_TEMPLATE/new_student.md

+---
+name: New Student Checklist
-This issue will be used to track your onboarding
+about: one time use, track your onboarding

+---

 General items
  - [ ] add (@brownsarahm) as a collaborator to your repository